-- 8.1 Screenrights has taken reasonable steps to ensure that employees and agents are aware of and comply with the Code of Conduct. - 8.2 Staff training on the Code is conducted annually and was conducted in 2019-2020.
+- 8.1 Screenrights has taken reasonable steps to ensure that employees and agents are aware of and comply with the Code of Conduct. - 8.2 Staff training on the Code is conducted annually.
 Amongst other things, Screenrights' Code of Conduct training session familiarises staff with complaints handling procedures, Screenrights' alternative dispute resolution procedures for disputes between Screenrights and licensees, between Screenrights and members and between members and members.
-A refresher training on Privacy Law was delivered at the same time as Code training.
-The importance of compliance with the Code is also emphasised to staff in induction training. - 8.3 Further, any updates on Code requirements are communicated to staff in regular staff meetings. - 8.4 The relevant information is also made available on Screenrights' corporate website. - 8.5 Screenrights is committed to promoting its staff's development and wellbeing and have implemented a voluntary "Skill-Up" internal training program that focuses on developing skills and strategies in the workplace.
-Screenrights has also partnered with an external provider and implemented an Employee Assistance Program to support the wellbeing of employees and their immediate family members.
+The importance of compliance with the Code is also emphasised to staff in induction training. - 8.3 Further, any updates on Code requirements are communicated to staff in regular staff meetings. - 8.4 The relevant information is also made available on Screenrights' corporate website.